-The women of the liquor industry have varied backgrounds, but one thing is certain, they all really love what they do.
-For Women's History Month, we chose to highlight the career jump women have made to follow their dreams and create their own empires.
-From ballerinas to TV producers to editors, these women all traded in their traditional nine to five jobs for a spot in the liquor industry.
+The experts of the liquor industry have varied backgrounds, but one thing is certain, they all really love what they do.
+We chose to highlight the career jump these makers have made to follow their dreams and create their own empires.
+From ballerinas to TV producers to editors, these people traded in their traditional nine to five jobs for a spot in the liquor industry.

-In a line of work that's typically male-dominated, there are a few things you can do to help support the women behind these brands.
-Ask about these bottles at your local liquor or wine shop, at restaurants, and more.
+To help support these hard-working individuals, ask about these bottles at your local liquor or wine shop, at restaurants, and more.
 Try it and buy it if you love it.
 Bring it as a gift for housewarmings, birthdays, or engagements, and then find the brands on social media and follow them.

 Amass Botanic Vodka